 Charlotte “Charlie” Parks (Dasha Nekrasova) is an American poet living in Berlin.
 Apart from writing poetry and doing readings, she spends her time chain-smoking hand-rolled cigarettes, sleeping with married men and shoplifting expensive clothes.
 She is the central character of writer/director Jordan Blady’s Softness Of Bodies.
 She’s also the reason this will be a film a lot of people will have trouble with.

 Charlie gets caught shoplifting and fined 800 Euros, which she doesn’t have.
 She’s also up for a grant that would cover it.
-But that’s not her only issues.
+But those aren’t her only issues.
 Her rival Sylvie (Nadine Dubois) is also in the running for the grant.
-She’s having issues with her married boyfriend Franz (Moritz Vierboom) which only get worse when his wife figures things out.
+She’s having issues with her married boyfriend Franz (Moritz Vierboom) which only gets worse when his wife figures things out.
 And her ex, Oliver (Morgan Krantz, Tone-Deaf) is in town.
 Can she, with some help from her cliché gay roommate Remo (Johannes Frick), hold it all together and win the grant?

 Softness Of Bodies is supposed to be a comedy, and the situations could indeed be funny.
 But the film is stuck with a central character that I just couldn’t bring myself to care about.
 She’s annoying and obnoxious and not in a funny way.
 The kind of person that makes everything about herself, no matter what’s going on.